-The first interface on our list is Focusrite Scarlett 18i20 is the best audio interface for drummers that are looking for something affordable while still maintaining great sound quality.
+In our opinion, the Focusrite Scarlett 18i20 is the best audio interface for drummers that are looking for something affordable while still maintaining great sound quality.
 Even though the company is known for its high-end products, their Scarlett series really brings quality at somewhat cheaper price-range.

 As for hardware, it will pack 8 combination inputs (2 in front, 6 in back), 10 ¼” outputs, MIDI in/out, as well as 8 volume knobs for inputs, LED input panel and 2 headphones inputs and volume knobs.
 However, you can also record up to 18 channels with the use of additional digital connections (S/PDIF and ADAT).

 Apart from that, it will bring a few standard buttons.
 Also, together with this interface, you can also get a pretty nice bundle of audio software along with it.

 But, the best feature of Focusrite Scarlet 18i20 is its preamps—high-quality preamps for which the company is famous for are neatly packed in and give you pristine sound, which you won’t expect at this level of equipment.

 After all that being said, it’s easy to conclude that this audio interface is a great investment at this price as it gives you versatility and quality for a rather low price.

 2. Roland Octa-Capture USB 2.0 Audio Interface

 Our next audio interface is Roland Octa-Capture.
 This sweet little thing is offering you everything you need for serious recording or live performance while getting it all in a compact and slim case to make it easy for taking on the road.

 Even though this audio interface has a rack option, it’s main characteristic and goal is compactness.
 With standard 8 (as the name suggests) combined XLR/TRS inputs, 8 ¼” outputs as well as MIDI and S/PDIF I/O, the main difference you’ll notice from other interfaces is the lack of knobs and buttons.
 To get everything in this compact little thing, Roland had to make compromises making multi-function knobs, but together with big LED display you really won’t feel the difference.